banh-sharon/skills-communicate-using-markdown/README.md

   <<< Author notes: Footer >>>
   Add a link to get support, GitHub status page, code of conduct, license link.
 -->
-I've added a new line at the top of this page talking about how cool this is.

 ---

 Get help: [Post in our discussion board](https://github.com/orgs/skills/discussions/categories/communicate-using-markdown) &bull; [Review the GitHub status page](https://www.githubstatus.com/)